John William Draper: Early life

-John William Draper was born May 5, 1811, in St. Helens, Lancashire, England, to John Christopher Draper, a Wesleyan clergyman and Sarah (Ripley) Draper.
-He also had three sisters, Dorothy Catherine (August 6, 1807 – December 10, 1901), Elizabeth Johnson, and Sarah Ripley.
+John William Draper was born May 5, 1811, in St. Helens, Lancashire, England, to John Christopher Draper, a Wesleyan clergyman, and Sarah (Ripley) Draper.
+He also had three sisters, Dorothy Catherine Draper (August 6, 1807 – December 10, 1901), Elizabeth Johnson, and Sarah Ripley.
 On June 23, he was baptized by the Wesleyan Methodist minister Jabez Bunting.
 His father often needed to move the family due to serving various congregations throughout England.
 John Wm.
 Draper was home tutored until 1822, when he entered Woodhouse Grove School.
 He returned to home instruction (1826) prior to entering University College London in 1829.
 While at University College London, Draper studied chemistry under the direction of Edward Turner (chemist).